Name: Holly and Mark O’Donnell

 Mark: Right.
 And who doesn’t like a home cooked meal?
-So, you know, it’s home cooked meals from home and families is great.
+So, you know, it’s home-cooked meals from home and families is great.
 But more on the Crete, reasons why we choose to stay here at Crete after doing it for two years.
-They have an open door policy, which is great because if we have any type of issue we can just walk in and we can talk to our asset managers, we can talk to our fleet manager, all the way down to pay roll…
+They have an open door policy, which is great because if we have any type of issue we can just walk in and we can talk to our asset managers, we can talk to our fleet manager, all the way down to payroll…

 Holly: And all the way up the chain.

 Mark: All the way up to the chain, all the way to the CEO.
 It’s open door.
-Which makes it really really great on that aspect.
+Which makes it really really great in that aspect.
 They treat us as a person, not a truck number.
 You know, stuff like that.
 Their insurance is next to none.
-I mean we pay you know very little for full coverage insurance.
+I mean we pay you to know very little for full coverage insurance.
 Their benefits package they have the 401k, they have profit sharing.
-In the truck part they have the pet policy, rider policy, just… which makes it so much easier for us trying to be a team, and also having the home away from home per say.
+In the truck part they have the pet policy, rider policy, just… which makes it so much easier for us trying to be a team, and also have the home away from home per say.

 Mark: Because the truck is our home when we are away from home.
 I mean we do a lot of cooking in our truck, we have our pet’s in the truck.